ECCC-MSC/open-data/docs/msc-data/obs_radar/readme_radarimage-datamart_en.md

 __Notes__:

 * Details about these products can be found on the Environment and Climate Change Canada's [About radar](https://www.ec.gc.ca/meteo-weather/default.asp?lang=En&n=2B931828-1) page.
-* The DPQPE (*Dual-Pol Quantitative Precipitation Estimate*) product uses dual polarization and is therefore only available for S-band radars.
-This product is an added value compared to CAPPI product since it benefits from a complete cleaning of radial interference.
-It is used in the North American radar composite available in [WeatherCan](https://www.canada.ca/en/environment-climate-change/services/weather-general-tools-resources/weathercan.html), the official mobile application of ECCC.
+* The Dual Polarization Quantitative Precipitation Estimation (DPQPE) product is only available for S-band radars.
+It is a two-dimensional representation of radar estimated precipitation rate at the lowest sweep of the radar scan (0.4 degrees elevation for the majority of the S-Band radars).
+So, the estimated precipitation rate is as close as possible to the earth’s surface.
+DPQPE product is based, among others, on a series of dual-pol processing steps (quality control) to remove, non-weather artifacts from the raw data (volume scans).
+It is provided in mm/hr for rainfall rates and cm/hr for snowfall rates.
+This product is used in our high-resolution North American radar composite available in [WeatherCan](https://www.canada.ca/en/environment-climate-change/services/weather-general-tools-resources/weathercan.html), the official mobile application of ECCC.
 * A [list of radar sites](https://collaboration.cmc.ec.gc.ca/cmc/cmos/public_doc/msc-data/obs_radar/radars_list.pdf) is available.
 This list will be updated regularly.

 ## Filename nomenclature